Polyamorous Commitment Ceremony: a Guide

 Responding to a Changing Dating Landscape

-Since its inception, Sister Wives has been a space for people interested in polygamy, polyamory, and other forms of consensual non-monogamy.
-Over the years, the platform has evolved as the community’s needs have grown beyond simple search-and-swipe functionality.
-Many individuals today want deeper support, guided coaching, and curated introductions that align with their specific relationship goals.
+Since its inception, Sister Wives has served people interested in polygamy, polyamory, and other forms of consensual non-monogamy.
+As the community's expectations have grown beyond simple search-and-message functionality, the platform has adapted to meet the desire for deeper support, coaching, and carefully facilitated introductions.

 ________________________________________